-The timing may not have been that ideal though, because, in a short period of time, the other networking giants took notice of the enormous potential of the mesh technology adapted for households and entered this rather new market with their own products: from the older Eero and Luma to the more recent Google WiFi, Linksys Velop, Netgear Orbi and the newest TP-Link Deco M5, as well as the newer Eero second generation and Asus Lyra.
+The timing may not have been that ideal though, because, in a short period of time, the other networking giants took notice of the enormous potential of the mesh technology adapted for households and entered this rather new market with their own products: from the older Eero and Luma to the more recent Google WiFi, Linksys Velop, Netgear Orbi, the TP-Link Deco M5, as well as the newer Eero second generation and Asus Lyra.

 Every manufacturer took slightly different approaches into how their devices would look and function and, while the niche is not yet over-saturated, there is a large variety of WiFi systems to choose from: Netgear and Linksys went the tri-band route, but one chose the mesh technology, while the other has a dedicated radio band for backhaul; Eero, Google WiFi and Deco M5 are dual-band systems which support Ethernet backhaul along with a very simple setup system, so, what does Ubiquiti AmpliFi HD bring new to the table?
 Well, it doesn’t seem to be that different from the other dual-band WiFi systems on the market but, the AmpliFi promises whole home coverage, stable Internet speed and the design choice is definitely eye-catching so, it’s worth having a look at how does it fare against its competitors.

 I was really impressed by Google WiFi’s design, which I actually deemed to be the best looking WiFi system on the market, but it seems that Ubiquiti wants to take the crown with its unconventional approach.
 The AmpliFi HD system consists of one router unit and two satellites.
-I’ve seen a similar type of setup with Netgear Orbi, where the main unit wasn’t identical with the satellite (each with its different role) and this emphasized the fact that each satellite add-on would connect only to the main router and not communicate to each other (fortunately, Netgear has recently enabled Satellite communication with the v126.96.36.199 firmware update).
+I’ve seen a similar type of setup with Netgear Orbi, where the main unit wasn’t identical with the satellite and this emphasized the fact that each satellite add-on could initially connect only to the main router and not communicate to each other (fortunately, Netgear has recently enabled Satellite communication with the v126.96.36.199 firmware update).

 But, while AmpliFi HD also has a main router unit and two very differently-designed satellites, they can communicate with each other and support mesh multi-hop.
 One significant difference between the other mesh WiFi systems is that you can’t choose which is the main unit and which devices are going to be the additional nodes, you are restricted to using the base router unit to connect to the Internet and the satellites as mesh points for your network (Google WiFi, Deco M5, Velop, Luma and Eero, all have identical units and any of them could assume the role of the primary node).